 - QR Code lets you scan QR Codes, to everyone’s lack of surprise.

 There’s also a hidden Nearby Locations mode for Bixby Vision.
 It can be accessed by asking Bixby Voice to show nearby locations in Bixby Vision.
 This mode takes full advantage of the AR concept.
 It lets you look around through the camera viewfinder to find tags for nearby locations.
 Tapping these tags will give you additional information about their corresponding places of interest.
+The hidden Nearby Locations mode appears to have been quietly removed by Samsung with later updates.

 At the end of the day, Bixby Vision is, once again, kind of a mixed bag.
 Translate can be very handy when traveling abroad, but the Shopping mode never worked properly for me.
 It rarely found the products I was trying to find.
 Scanning for a gadget never gave the right results.